joshsprague/nodetron/README.md

 Unique ids - they will simple be randomly generated with a large enough address space as to make collisions statistically improbable (Bitoin does this, as does git).

+##Acknowledgments:

+The majority of server code is based on PeerJS Server (https://github.com/peers/peerjs-server).